ZhaiLab-SUSTech/single_cell_hormones/Readme.md

 ### Preprocessing
 1. Get 10X cell-gene matrix using Cell Ranger.
 2. Based on the scripts used in the jupyter notebook to process the 10X gene matrix.
+All required external resources are annotated in the notebook.
 ### Analysis

 These jupyter files contains the scripts needed for downstream analysis.
 Github often fails to preview large jupyter files, so you can preview these files using [nbviewer](https://nbviewer.org/github/ZhaiLab-SUSTech/single_cell_hormones/tree/main/).